ibm-cloud-docs/vlans/vlan-spanning.md

 {: #understanding}

 In {{site.data.keyword.Bluemix}}, VLAN spanning can be used for many different purposes and has an impact on device communication.
-To learn more about the basics of VLAN spanning before you get started, review the following questions and answers.
+To learn more about the basics of VLAN spanning before you get started, review the following information.
 {: shortdesc}

-### How does VLAN spanning work?
+### How VLAN spanning works

-By enabling VLAN spanning, all of your routed traffic is able to travel between the VLANs and private subnets in your account.
-There are times that a business need might arise that requires the global communication of your routed traffic.
-For example: if devices that reside on more than one private subnet, or VLANS need to communicate, then VLAN spanning should be enabled.
+By enabling VLAN spanning, all of your routed traffic is able to travel between all private subnets, across all private VLANs on your account.
+This serves business needs that require the global communication of your routed traffic.
+For example: Enable VLAN spanning if devices residing on more than one private subnet need to communicate, whether on the same or different VLANs.

 **Note**: When spanning is enabled, it affects the entire account.
-You cannot specify VLANS or devices for which VLAN spanning is not applied.

-### What is the default?
+You cannot exempt any subnets, VLANs or devices from VLAN Spanning.
+If you currently rely solely on private subnets to segregate servers into roles or tiers, enabling VLAN spanning removes that segregation.

+### Default values

 By default, VLAN spanning is disabled.
-Devices located on two different private VLANS or subnets within the same VLAN can not send IP traffic to each other.
+Devices located on two different private subnets, whether on the same or different VLANs, will not be able to send IP traffic to one another.

-### Are there any services that commonly require VLAN spanning?
+### Services that commonly require VLAN spanning

-When working with [{{site.data.keyword.containerlong_notm}}](/docs/containers/container_index.html), you frequently need to enable VLAN spanning.
-If you have multiple VLANs for a cluster, multiple subnets on the same VLAN, or a multizone cluster, you must enable VLAN spanning for your {{site.data.keyword.Bluemix_notm}} infrastructure account so your worker nodes can communicate with each other on the private network.
-If you do not have the correct access to perform this action, you can request that the account owner enable it.
-If you're unsure about whether VLAN spanning is enabled, you can run `ibmcloud ks vlan-spanning-get` to see your account status.

-If you are using {{site.data.keyword.BluDirectLink}}, you must use a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link/subnet-configuration.html#more-about-using-vrf) instead.
-To enable VRF, contact your {{site.data.keyword.Bluemix_notm}} infrastructure account representative.
+Specific tutorials are available to help you set up VLAN spanning for your situation.
+See our links to [Other resources](other-resources.html).

 ## Managing VLAN spanning